 You can delete the cone and all the helper surfaces at this point, and repeat the same procedure to generate the other gear.
 In the end, you should be seeing a result that resembles this:

 Neat, eh?
 You can now create a scaled copy of each outline along the appropriate axis, using a 3D scaling operator with the origin set at the point where the axes intersect; be careful with this step, as using an incorrect origin will result in gears that would not mesh.
 With this step out of the way, the scaled copy and the original can be then lofted together, and each of them can be individually extruded toward any point behind the gear to create a cap surface.
-Few extra moves to trim and cap everything neatly, and you should have a final result in front of you:
+A few extra moves to trim and cap everything neatly, and you should have a final result in front of you:

 Worm gears are an interesting animal.
 On one hand, they offer extremely high reduction ratios, which makes them quite attractive for robotics: every turn of the input shaft advances the output gear just by a single tooth.
 On the other hand, they generally boast very poor efficiency due to significant friction - 30-40% being the norm.